 Along with controlled error and freedom to choose your own work, nothing is quite as Montessori as the three-period lesson.
 The three-period lesson is a focused and precise way of presenting new vocabulary and concepts to children in a consistent manner, allowing them a sense of comfort and security.
 They know what to expect every time something new is presented and can focus their entire attention on the concept rather than on the structure of the lesson.

 The structure of the three-period lesson is simple.
 It is made up of three phases:

 - 2. Show me… (Recognition, Association Phase)

 - 3. What is…?
 (Recall, Confirmation of Knowledge Phase)

 As much as possible, NAMC’s web blog reflects the Montessori curriculum as provided in its teacher training programs.
 We realize and respect that Montessori schools are unique and may vary their schedules and offerings in accordance with the needs of their individual communities.
-We hope that our readers will find our articles useful and inspiring as a contribution to the global Montessori community. © the North American Montessori Center - originally posted in its entirety at Montessori Teacher Training on Tuesday, April 15, 2014.
+We hope that our readers will find our articles useful and inspiring as a contribution to the global Montessori community. © the North American Montessori Center - originally posted in its entirety at Montessori Teacher Training on Wednesday, September 17, 2014.